What is FASD?

 Child-Parent Psychotherapy (CPP)

-Child-Parent Psychotherapy (CPP) is an intervention for children from birth through age 5 who have experienced at least one traumatic event (e.g., maltreatment, the sudden or traumatic death of someone close, […]
+Child-Parent Psychotherapy (CPP) is a therapeutic intervention specifically designed for children from birth through age 5 who have experienced at least one traumatic event.
+Such traumatic events may include maltreatment, the sudden or traumatic death of someone close, a serious accident, sexual abuse, or exposure to domestic violence.
+These experiences can profoundly impact a child’s […]

 Attachment, Regulation, Competency (ARC) Model